CoderAlchemy24/bookmarks/README.md

 ### AI Collaboration

 I used GitHub Copilot during this project.
-It helped me debugging, code-completing and solving issues.

 ## Author